florinf-ro/AeraTM/README.md

 It will be provided in an Open format (the aim is a customizable OpenScad format), together with the appropriate documentation, production/installation/operation and DOFFING instructions.
 The documentation will ultimately be provided in romanian and english.
 Transators are always welcome to maintain other languages as well.

 AeraTM is a volunteers project started in the FaceShields discussion groups during the great civic mobilization of the COVID19 pandemic and spinned off as an independent initiative at the request of medical professionals in the Timisoara, Romania, area.

+See a rendering of the exploded view on SketchFab: https://bit.ly/2WX4ps6